vosa53/jsonpath-tools/apps/jsonpath-playground/src/app/components/custom-function-editor-documentation.md

-Code should be a JavaScript function body (*without* a function signature).
+The code should be a JavaScript function body (*without* a function signature).
 Like this:
 ```javascript
 return Math.sqrt(someArgument);
 ```

-Parameters can be used directly by their names and result value should be returned from the function.
+Parameters can be used directly by their names, and the result value should be returned from the function.

 ### JSONPath values representation